mlms13/JS-Accordion/README.md

 Description
 ----------------

-JS-Accordion is a lightweight jQuery plugin that provides vertical accordions for navigation, FAQs, or other expanding/collapsing blocks of content.
+JS-Accordion is a lightweight plugin for jQuery 1.7+.
+It provides vertical accordions for navigation, FAQs, or other expanding/collapsing blocks of content.
 JS-Accordion is designed to be easy to customize and theme.
-See the various demo HTML files for usage instructions.
+See the demo HTML files for usage instructions.

 License
 ----------------